circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 ## Windows

-_Available on CircleCI Cloud with `version 2.1` config - not currently available on self-hosted installations_
+_Available on CircleCI Cloud with `version 2.1` config - not currently available on self-hosted installations of CircleCI Server_

 Note: The Windows executor requires a 2.1 version configuration as well as having Pipelines enabled.
 Go to "Project" > "Settings" > "Advanced Settings" to enable Pipelines.